Langstone, Newport: Scheduled monuments

-Both Pencoed Castle and Penhow Castle fall within the boundaries of Langstone.
+Both Pencoed Castle and Penhow Castle fall within the ward boundaries of Langstone.
 Penhow Castle is privately owned.
 The area is also home to Penhow Quarry, owned by Hanson plc.

 Governance

 The Member of Parliament for Newport East, which includes Langstone, is Jessica Morden (Labour) who assumed office in 2005.
 The Member of the Senedd for Newport East is John Griffiths, who assumed office in 1999.

 Since May 2022 Langstone has been part of the 'Bishton and Langstone' electoral ward, which elects two councillors to Newport City Council.
+The 2022 election resulted in the election of two Conservative (UK) councillors to represent the ward.

 A ward called Langstone existed until 2022, which also covered the communities of Penhow and Llanvaches (ward population 2,770).

 Amenities

 Langstone Primary School celebrated its 50th birthday in 2004, and currently has about 300 pupils.
 Until the 1970s the school intake stretched as far as Nash, Goldcliff, Whitson, Llanwern, Bishton and Llandevaud.
 The school is now serving simply Langstone and its surrounds.